DevSingle/Send-Random-Anime-Discord-Server/README.md

 ✨ Config:
-1. ✨Set You Bot Prefix, Token, Anime Channel in Line 1, 2, 3
+1. Set You Bot Prefix, Token, Anime Channel in Line 1, 2, 3